Bigdata-com/bigdata-briefs/README.md

   "report_end_date": "2025-11-03",
   "novelty": true,
   "topics": [
-    "What notable changes in {company}\u0027s financial performance metrics have been reported recently?", "Has {company} revised its financial or operational guidance for upcoming periods?", "What significant strategic initiatives or business pivots has {company} announced recently?"
+    "What notable changes in {entity}\u0027s financial performance metrics have been reported recently?", "Has {entity} revised its financial or operational guidance for upcoming periods?", "What significant strategic initiatives or business pivots has {entity} announced recently?"
   ],
   "source_rank_boost": 10,
   "freshness_boost": 8,